CompbuildREDUX/Compbuild-Textures-PBR-Addon/README.md

 1. Install Compbuild Textures
 2. Install the PBR addon
 3. Once you've installed the PBR addon, put it in `AppData\Roaming\.minecraft\resourcepacks`
 4. To enable the addon, place the addon over Compbuild Textures.
-An image is shown
+An image is shown below.

 ![image](https://user-images.githubusercontent.com/59810988/123563902-d981a180-d77c-11eb-9200-3d8509b9f53a.png)